TheRedBrain/rpg-crafting/README.md

 Handcrafting is a special "crafting station", that is accessed via a hotkey/button.
 This screen doesn't have different tabs.

-The level of handcrafting is determined by the new entity attribute "generic.hand_crafting_level".
+The level of handcrafting is determined by the new entity attribute "rpgcrafting:generic.hand_crafting_level".

 Handcrafting checks the players inventory for ingredients.